ethereum/py-evm/docs/guides/trinity/writing_plugins.rst

 Every plugin starts out being in the ``NOT_READY`` state.
-This state begins with the instantiation of the plugin and lasts until the :meth:`~trinity.extensibility.plugin.BasePlugin.on_ready` hook was called which happens as soon the core infrastructure of Trinity is ready.
+This state begins with the instantiation of the plugin and lasts until the :meth:`~trinity.extensibility.plugin.BasePlugin.on_ready` hook was called which happens as soon as the core infrastructure of Trinity is ready.

 Plugin state: ``READY``
 -----------------------